 Treatment and Bad Side Effects

-There are many non-drug treatments that lowers blood pressure without any bad side effects, because the consequences of untreated high blood pressure at any age are far greater than the side effects of medication or the changes to your lifestyle.
+There are many non-drug treatments that lowers blood pressure without any bad side effects.
+The consequences of untreated high blood pressure at any age are far greater than the side effects of medication or the changes to your lifestyle.

-Sure there are side effect to taking medication, I have experience quite a few, but none of those side effects can compare to heart attacks, brain attacks and kidney failure, that are all side effects of uncontrolled high blood pressure.
+Sure there are side effect to taking medication, I have experience quite a few, but none of those side effects can compare to heart attacks, brain attacks and kidney failure.
+Those are all side effects of uncontrolled high blood pressure.

-The best treatment of high blood pressure is exercising, yoga and meditation and the side effects are feeling great, more energy along with the peacefulness that comes to you.
+The best treatment of high blood pressure is exercising, yoga and meditation.
+The side effects are feeling great, more energy along with the peacefulness that comes to you.

-If you're tired all the time, ask your doctor to check your potassium to see if it is too low.
+If you are experiencing strong or bad side effects ask your doctor to lower your medication dose or change your medication.
+Also if you're tired all the time, ask your doctor to check your potassium levels to see if it is too low.

 High Diastolic Blood Pressure Treatment